Initially sold for ¥230,000

 The DX7 FM engine has 6 operators, 32 algorithms, pitch envelope generator and keyboard scaling.
 Modulation can be achieved through foot switches, breath controllers and keyboard aftertouch.
 Voices cannot be stacked and a basic MIDI implementation is provided, although many later expansion will add these features.

 Additional patches storage relies on RAM cartridges type 1, and many presets carts were manufactured also by third parties as the engine could to so much more than the limited selection of factory presets.
+An optional Yamaha ADX10 accessory kit could be purchased, containing a volume pedal, a sustain pedal, two blank cassettes and a 1/4" cable.

 - Programmable 6-operator 32-algorithm digital FM tone generator.